NewStrangeWorlds/FastChem/_sources/sections/cpp_standalone.rst.txt

 -  Verbose level, where a level of ``1`` is almost silent and ``4`` produces a lot of diagnostic output on the terminal.
-Increase this level if you encounter issues to identify the source of the problems.
+Increase this level if you encounter issues in order to identify the source of the problems.

 -  The output format for the gas-phase species’ abundances.
 By default, ``FastChem`` will use number densities in units of cm\ :math:`^{-3}`.